pja35/SXP/docs/wiki/Private_Contract_Signatures.md

     \(\textrm{Priv}_{P_i}\), which amounts to \(P_i\) signing m.
 -   No step discloses \(\textrm{Priv}_{P_i}\).

 This scheme is simpler than the original scheme.
-It has weaknesses,
+It has dangerous weaknesses, however:
-however:

 -   By requiring that \(\textrm{Priv}_{P_i}\) be the ephemeral key for ElGamal encryption, we are imposing that the pairs